bcidmora/CLSanalysis/README.md

 ------------------------***** MAIN ANALYSIS SCRIPT *****------------------------

  ***** THIS IS HOW THE MAIN SCRIPT WORKS.
 THERE ARE OTHER "README" FILES THAT EXPLAIN EACH OF THEM ****

-Notice that the names written as: $NAME$ must be fully replaced $NAME$ = n451, for example.
+Notice that the names written as: $NAME$ must be fully replaced $NAME = n451, for example.

 ----------------- SOME REQUIREMENTS ----------------------------